 - Repeatedly checking on things or re-doing tasks, such as locking the door

 - Counting while performing tasks to end on a “safe” number, such as "10" or an even number

 - Excessive self-reassurance in order to quell anxious feelings

 - Frequently asking others for reassurance - known as excessive reassurance-seeking (ERS)3

 - Repeatedly rearranging items to keep them in a particular order

 How common is OCD?

-OCD is an internalizing disorder, which means that the response to anxiety-inducing external factors is turned inward.
-Common OCD symptoms include:
+OCD is an internalizing disorder, which means that the response to anxiety-inducing factors that are external are turned inward.